 The draft agenda and the keynote speaker to be announced over the next days, stay tuned!

 IMPORTANT NOTE: We follow closely all COVID-19 developments both in the UK and in the EU Member States.
-Depending on the evolution of the situation, we may need to postpone the conference.
 We would, therefore, like to ask you to just express your interest to participate at the moment.
-Once we have a clearer picture of the situation, we will open registrations and we will inform you accordingly.
-Please be cautious when it comes to hotel or flight bookings at the moment.
+Once we have a clearer picture of the situation, we will open registrations and we will inform you accordingly whether this will be a virtual event or not.